marick/nh/prototypes/p003_test_first/JARGON.md

 *perception edges*. *Action edges* change Affordance Land to present new affordances to either some later perception edge or to the user.

-`Affordance` is also a structure that contains the name of the destination *perception edge* and the *pulse* to be sent to it.
+`Affordance` also loosely refers to the pulse sent to the perception edge.

 #### Affordance Land